 • thermal.

-A person can inflict mechanical injury on himself by negligence when brushing his teeth, biting.
-The wound may also appear during dental treatment or surgical procedures.
-Mechanical damage also occurs with prolonged irritation by incorrectly placed crowns and dentures.
+A person can cause mechanical injury to himself through negligence when brushing his teeth or biting.
+The wound may also appear during dental treatment or performing surgical procedures.
+Mechanical damage also occurs with prolonged irritation from incorrectly placed crowns and dentures.

-In infants, careless feeding can lead to trauma to the palatal mucosa and the formation of Bednar's aftam inside the mouth.
-This phenomenon also occurs in older children if they have a habit of holding a pencil or pen in their mouth.
+In infants, careless feeding can lead to injury to the mucous membrane of the palate and the formation of Bednar's aphthae inside the mouth.
+This phenomenon also occurs in older children if they have the habit of holding a pencil or pen in their mouth.

-A similar lesion of the palate occurs in adults, but the cause is already much more serious.
-Ulcers in the sky in adults are a sign of syphilis, or tuberculosis.
+Similar damage to the palate also occurs in adults, but the cause is much more serious.
+Ulcers on the palate in adults are a sign of syphilis or tuberculosis.

 Stomatitis